St Albans High School for Girls

 The Prep School is 5 miles away in Wheathampstead, and the two schools maintain close links, with a high proportion of girls coming up to the Senior School in Year 7.
 There are 780 girls in the Senior School, including an ever expanding Sixth Form, but the Tardis like nature of the school (with a rabbit warren of corridors and many connecting buildings), combined with a calm and purposeful environment makes it feel like a smaller school.
 Class sizes are kept fairly small too allowing all the girls to engage at all times – 13-26 in younger year groups, depending on subject, 18-20 in GCSE classes and 12 in A-Level classes.

 How long have you got?
 Facilities are excellent here, particularly when you consider the proximity to town.
 Granted, the main school isn’t surrounded by acre upon acre of playing fields, but when you choose a city school that’s to be expected.
-However, there are 9 acres of outside space for the girls with the main sports facilities (playing fields and a state-of-the-art sports centre) a short stroll away in a location that feels really quite countrified.
+However, there are 9 acres of outside space for the girls with the main outdoor sports facilities (playing fields and a state-of-the-art sports pavilion) a short stroll away in a location that feels really quite countrified.
 Everything the girls need is here: tennis and netball courts; lacrosse pitches; a running track; changing rooms with showers; and a café.

 Back on the main site there’s a huge swimming pool tucked away in the Sports Centre, plus an astro turf for lunchtime practice or short games sessions and a huge sports hall with a balcony level for spectating.